themindfulbit/themindfulbit.github.io/_drafts/blink-shell.md

 If you're used to broken connections and latency when using SSH from an iPhone or iPad, then you may find Mosh quite helpful.
 So why haven't we seen Mosh support on iOS earlier?
 Unfortunately, because Mosh is licensed under the GPL the only way it could be included in apps like Panic's excellent Prompt is if the developers [opened up the source code for the entire app](https://library.panic.com/prompt/prompt-mosh/).

-{% include image.html class="right" title="Blink's non-interface is lovely." file="blink-iphone.jpg" %}
+{% include image.html class="" title="Blink's settings pane." file="blink-settings.jpg" %}

 ## Enter Blink